 A sales contract may become onerous if costs rise or are expected to rise – e.g. because the company needs to incur additional labour or subcontractor costs caused by imposed restrictions.
 A sales contract may also become onerous if benefits are expected to be lower – e.g. because a fall in demand affects the pricing.
 When assessing the unavoidable costs, companies should consider the contract terms carefully, including termination and force majeure clauses.

 When preparing projections of costs and benefits for the onerous contract test, a company needs to reflect expectations at the reporting date and use assumptions that are consistent with those used for other recoverability assessments – e.g. impairment of non-financial assets.
-As the situation surrounding COVID-19 is rapidly changing, a company may need to update projections it made before the reporting date to reflect the information available, conditions and outlook at the reporting date.
+If a situation related to a specific external event – e.g. a pandemic or geopolitical event – is rapidly changing, then a company may need to update projections it made before the reporting date to reflect the information available, conditions and outlook at the reporting date.

 The provision for an onerous contract is discounted if the effect of the time value of money is material.
-Central banks in many countries have cut interest rates in response to increasing concerns about the economic impact of COVID-19; this in turn may impact risk-free rates, which are often used to discount provisions.
+Central banks may cut or increase interest rates in response to concerns about the economic impact of a specific external event; this in turn may impact risk-free rates, which are often used to discount provisions.
 Companies need to update the discount rate if it has changed.

 Before recognising a provision for an onerous contract, a company tests all assets dedicated to the contract for impairment.

 Under IFRS Standards, if a company has a present obligation, which cannot be avoided and is expected to result in the outflow of economic resources, then it recognises a provision if the amount can be estimated reliably.